Antimatter543/antimatter543.github.io/_posts/obsidian_copies/2024-04-03-anti-does-socialisation.md

 **But Anti, what if I mess up somewhere?** Don't worry!
 If it's a small mistake, I've noticed that live conversations have a really cool property:
 - **They are self-healing.** You can't really mess them up like text convos so long as you are willing to keep putting energy into the conversation (unless you do something really stupid).
 If you say something and a potential miscommunication happens, you can just… speak more.
 And laugh a bit.
 And it gets resolved.

-Roll with the mistakes, learn from them when you make them.
+And regardless: Roll with the mistakes, learn from them when you make them.
 In the conversation above I'm pretty sure there were moments I wasn't sure what to say, but I just vibed it out.
 And it was still a very favourable talk!
 It's seriously perplexing how that works but 🤷‍♀️.
+In the beginning, I definitely made larger mistakes that caused awkward conversation pauses, or just had awkward interactions (admittedly not that many as the embarrassment after is a *great motivator* to get better, but sometimes you guess the vibe wrong and it just gets strange).
+That's okay, especially as a beginner!
+Any mistake that does not completely derail your life is one that you use to improve yourself, and hopefully not make that mistake again.
+You cannot really expect to drastically improve at something without a few minor fallbacks along the way.
+And at this point, I often times feel as if I can navigate social dynamics smoothly, and in a way *I want to*, following what I wish to do instead of some pre-designed cookie-cutter template.

 <details>
 <summary> <b> An optional (pessimistic) chapter on subtext 😔</b> </summary>